pythoncapi/pythoncapi/doc/runtimes.rst

 * ``Py_GC`` header and ``PyObject`` structure can be very different from the one used by the regular and debug runtimes.

-Technically, this experimental runtime is likely to be a opt-in compilation mode of the upstream CPython code base.
+Technically, this experimental runtime can be a opt-in compilation mode of the upstream CPython code base.

 See :ref:`Optimization ideas <optim-ideas>`.